Metric-Free Individual Fairness in Online Learning: Introduction

-\xhdr{Fairness and Accuracy Generalization Guarantees.} While our algorithmic results hold under adversarial arrivals of the individuals, in the stochastic arrivals setting we show that the uniform average policy over time is probably approximate correct and fair (PACF)~\citep{YonaR18}--that is, the policy is approximately fair on almost all random pairs drawn from the distribution and nearly matches the accuracy gurantee of the best fair policy.
-In particular, we show that the average policy $\pi^{avg}$ with high probability satisfies $\Pr_{x,x'}[|\pi^{avg}(x) - \pi^{avg}(x') | > \alpha + 1/T^{1/4}] \leq O(1/T^{1/4}),$ which qualitatively achieves similar PACF uniform convergence sample complexity as \cite{YonaR18}.\footnote{\cite{YonaR18} show (Theorem 1.4 in their work) that if a policy $\pi$ is $\alpha$-fair on all pairs in a i.i.d. dataset of size $m$, then $\pi$ satisfies $\Pr_{x,x'}[|\pi(x) - \pi(x')| > \alpha + \epsilon]\leq \epsilon$, as long as $m\geq \tilde\Omega(1/\epsilon^4)$. } However, we establish our generalization guarantee through fundamentally different techniques.
+for some constant $c>0$.
+In other words, we achieve non-trivial PACF uniform convergence sample complexity as \cite{YonaR18}, albeit a slightly worse rate.\footnote{\cite{YonaR18} show that if a policy $\pi$ is $\alpha$-fair on all pairs in a i.i.d. dataset of size $m$, then $\pi$ satisfies $\Pr_{x,x'}[|\pi(x) - \pi(x')| > \alpha + \epsilon]\leq \epsilon$, as long as $m\geq \tilde\Omega(1/\epsilon^4)$. } However, we establish our generalization guarantee through fundamentally different techniques.
 While their work assumes a fully specified metric and i.i.d. data, the learner in our setting can only access the similarity measure through an auditor's limited fairness violations feedback.
-The main challenge we need to overcome is that the fairness feedback is inherently adaptive--that is, the auditor only provides feedback for the sequence of deployed policies, which are updated adaptively over rounds.
+The main challenge we need to overcome is that the fairness feedback is inherently adaptive---that is, the auditor only provides feedback for the sequence of deployed policies, which are updated adaptively over rounds.
 In comparison, a fully known metric allows the learner to evaluate the fairness guarantee of all policies simultaneously.
-As a result, we cannot rely on their uniform convergence result to bound the fairness generalization error, but instead we leverage a probabilistic argument that relates the learner's regret to the distributional fairness guarantee.
+Therefore, we cannot rely on their uniform convergence result to bound the fairness generalization error, but instead we leverage a probabilistic argument that relates the learner's regret to the distributional fairness guarantee. \end{itemize}

-\section{Related Work}
+\subsection{Related Work}